 In the event of severe weather conditions, the administration may make the decision to cancel all classes and clinical practicum experience.
-Administration will notify WNNS and WFMB radio stations, WICS-TV and the emergency alert system of this decision and request it be broadcast.
+The administration will notify WNNS and WFMB radio stations, WICS-TV and the emergency alert system of this decision and request it be broadcast.
+The college emergency operations plan is available on the college website, sjcs.edu/ Campus\Security.aspx.
+To obtain a hard copy of the plan, contact the college administration office.